csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

    -  **Outer Alignment**  - choose the right loss functions or reward fuctions and ensure that the training objectives of AI systems match human values.
       -  In other words, outer alignment attempts to align the specified training objective to the goal of its designer
    -  **Inner Alignment** - This is to ensure that AI systems are actually trained to achieve the goals set by their designers.
-      -  Once we have specified training objectives, we need to ensure that the behaviors of AI systems actually align with those specifications (e.g. they don't use shortcuts)
+      -  Once we have specified training objectives, we need to ensure that the behaviors of AI systems actually align with those specifications (e.g. they don't use shortcuts)cc